Stuycs-K/final-project-10-linc-negronm/WORKLOG.md

 Added rudimentary pathfinding system.
 Enemies will move left towards the hero horizontally until encountering a wall, after which they will move up or down to clear it.
 Also added an ability cap of 2 per hero turn.

+## 6/1

+Polished up pathfinding system, removed bugs that would cause enemies to get stuck on each other and phase thru walls.

 ## Curt Lin

 ### 5/22